Skip to Main Content

 The Preservation Department of the Emory Libraries was established in September 1985 to support preservation activities in all of the Emory Libraries.
 The Preservation staff acts as a resource for the latest conservation treatments, digitization, and preservation information.
 This includes still image and audiovisual digitization of Emory Libraries collection material.
 It also maintains the disaster preparedness and response plan for all Emory Libraries.
 Additionally, the Department monitors environmental conditions and light levels to protect our collections in storage and exhibition areas in all library buildings.
 The Conservation Lab was established in 1987 and provides care for the physical condition of all Emory University library collections, both rare and circulating.

-All staff are committed to act as information resources concerning preservation and conservation issues.
+All staff are committed to act as information resources concerning preservation, digitization, and conservation issues.
+For more information, visit our page at: https://guides.libraries.emory.edu/main/preservation.

 Kim Norman - Director, Preservation and Digitization Services, kim.norman@emory.edu